Health and Safety

 Air Filter and HVAC Cleaning

-The frequency of air filter replacement and HVAC system cleaning has been increased and the amount of air exchange to will be maximized to increase external air flow into the building.
+The frequency of air filter replacement and HVAC system cleaning has been increased and the amount of air exchange will be maximized to increase external air flow into the building.
 An ERV system is in place in each of the Casino properties on the Casino gaming floor.
 This system brings fresh air into the casino floor and exhaust air is moved out of the casino floor.

 Hotel Front Desk, Business Center and Concierge.
 Appropriate distancing will be maintained between employees whenever possible, consistent with CDC and/or state and local guidance.